-Here is a small but growing collection of videos that I hope you will take the time to watch.
+Here is a collection of videos that I hope you will take the time to watch.

 Among all the wonderfully creative short videos being produced these days, the ones I’ve selected for inclusion in my site are those that beautifully and poignantly express the beliefs, dreams, and difficult realities that also underpin my own work.